 Importance of managing time

-Most of management literature that discuss the time management state the the primarily goal of managing time is to increase the productivity.
+Most of the management literature that discusses the time management state the

 Carla Crutsinger defined effective time management as the process of: